-Specifically Reclaim Kosci seeks
+Reclaim Kosci seeks:

-- To raise awareness about the impacts of feral horses in Kosciuszko National Park
+- To raise awareness about the impacts of feral horses in Kosciuszko National Park.

 - A substantial reduction in the feral horse population in Kosciuszko National Park through humane and effective means.

-They are supported by national and state environmental organisations led by the Invasive Species Council and including the National Parks Association of the ACT, National Parks Association of NSW, Colong Foundation for Wilderness and the Nature Conservation Council of NSW.
+Our team is supported by national and state environmental organisations led by the Invasive Species Council and including the National Parks Association of the ACT, National Parks Association of NSW, Colong Foundation for Wilderness and the Nature Conservation Council of NSW.